Void-Crew-Modding-Team/AutoSuit/AutoSuit/ReleaseFiles/README_Template.md

 - Install
 - Configure at F5 > Mod Settings > Auto Suit

+- Disables in vanilla, needs Mod_Session to enable.

 ### 👥 Multiplayer Functionality

 - ✅ Client
 	- Only the client needs this mod.
+Runs in vanilla sessions, but doesn't function until Mod_Session.

+- ✅ Mod Session
+	- Session needs to be marked as modded for functionality.

 ---------------------